JustBobinAround/CJGE/README.md

 simply download the class and add it to your project source.
 Extend the class just like you would a JFrame, and let your IDE add the unimplemented methods.

-# Usage

-This is a simple game engine implemented in Java, providing a basic framework for creating games.
-It handles rendering, input events (keyboard and mouse), and game updates.
-The engine is designed to be extended by a concrete game implementation.

 ## Getting Started

 To use this game engine, follow these steps: